 The road to Burnout and beyond is a long one.
 Making the journey I’ve learned a number of things.
-I share my story to encourage others to act before they, or someone they know, go where I have been and, to help those who have already checked-in to Burnout Hotel.
+I share my story to encourage others to act before they, or someone they know, go where I have been and, to help those who are recovering at Burnout Hotel.

-According to the HSE’s workplace injury statistics, 826,000 people suffered from work-related stress, anxiety and depression last year.
+According to the HSE’s workplace injury statistics, 826,000 people suffered from work-related stress, anxiety and depression in 2019.
 I was one of them.

-When I first returned from my stay at Burnout Hotel, due to the impact of stress hormones on my brain, all I could manage was 2hrs/day every other day.
-After two weeks I had a break (holiday booked) I then gradually built up my hours until I was full-time.
+When I first returned from my stay at Burnout Hote, due to the impact of stress hormones on my brain, all I could manage was 2hrs/day every other day.
+I gradually built up my hours until I was full-time.
 All told that took 2.5 months.

 Don’t misunderstand me.

 Although I am working full-time, I am living with Burnout scars.